DaanOttevanger/Data-Science-Tools-and-Techniques/README.md

 That means:

 - if sales.csv is in the same folder as dashboard.py, the dashboard can start immediately
-- if sales.csv is missing, the user must upload another CSV file manually inside the dashboard
+- if sales.csv is missing, the user must upload the CSV file manually inside the dashboard